getodk/docs/odkx-src/basics-install.rst

 .. note::

   Please note that ODK-X Services version 2.1.7 doesn't work on Android 11.
-You will need Android 10 with API level less than 30 for version 2.1.7.
+You will need Android 10 with an API level of less than 30 for version 2.1.7.

-Before installing any of the ODK-X tools, you will need the following third party app:
+Before installing any of the ODK-X tools, you will need the following third-party app:

   - `OI File Manager <https://github.com/openintents/filemanager/releases>`_